veliakiner/cypress/README.md

 `npm install -g npx`

 Note: you may need to provide privileged access to npm in order to install npx.
-If you have it already installed, skip this step.
+If you have it already installed, you'll probably get an error telling you it's already installed.

 Then install the repository's dependencies: